 We're helping local businesses unlock savings.

-Businesses across the Lane Cove area can now access Building Upgrade Finance for projects that help them save money and improve their economic and environmental performance.
+Businesses can access Building Upgrade Finance for projects that help them save money and improve their economic and environmental performance.

 Building Upgrade Finance is a loan for building upgrade works, repaid quarterly alongside Council rates.
 A lender provides the upfront capital for the works, which the business then repays alongside their quarterly Council rates over periods of up to 20 years.